Emad-H/Physical-Verification-using-SKY130/README.md

 ![inv-pwl](Day1/1-13.png)

 Here, the PWL function has voltage and time values that state that the supply will start at 0v, then start to ramp up from 20 ns till it reaches its final value at 900 ns of 1.8v.
-Next, we must place two more statements for ngspice, but as these arent specific to any component, they must be placed in text boxes.
+Next, we must place two more statements for ngspice, but as these aren't specific to any component, they must be placed in text boxes.
 To place a text box, we select the code_shown.sym component under the xschem library.

 The first one will specify the location of the device models used in the device schematic.
 We will use a .lib statement that selects a top level file that tells ngspice where to find all the models and also specifying a simulation corner for all the models.
 We shall use the typical corner with ```value = ".lib /usr/share/pdk/sky130A/libs.tech/ngspice/sky130.lib.spice tt"```.
 For the second block, we shall use the statement as follows.